Understanding What WiFi Is and How It Really Works

-You can purchase portable WiFi hotspots form your local electronic store or your cell phone provider.
+You can buy portable WiFi hotspots form your local electronic store or your cell phone provider.
 They do require an active sim card to work.
 You can get the sim card from your carrier and get the device activated on a plan that fits your needs.
 Portable WiFi hotpots have data plans that allow you to share more than 15GB.
-When you reach the limit your data plan provides, speeds can drastically decrease and extra charges may apply.
+When you reach the limit your data plan provides, speeds can drastically decrease and extra charges may apply

 Satellite internet is an internet connection that uses satellite signals to send and receive data.
 A stationary satellite dish will need to be placed on your property.
-In addition, a modem and router will be required to convert the satellite signal into the WiFi signal you need.
+In addition, a modem and router will be needed to convert the satellite signal into the WiFi signal you need.
 Satellite Internet works the same way we described earlier, the only difference is that instead of accessing the internet through cables/wiring, you will be getting it through satellite.
 The only downside of satellite internet is that external factors like weather can negatively affect your internet speeds.

 Cellular Modem or Cellular Router